A-Level Maths Trigonometry Revision Notes

 Master A-Level Maths Trigonometry using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Trigonometry is the branch of mathematics that studies the relationships between the angles and sides of triangles, particularly right-angled triangles.
-It is fundamental in various fields, including physics, engineering, and computer science.
+Trigonometry is a branch of mathematics that deals with the relationships between the angles and sides of triangles, particularly right-angled triangles.
+It is fundamental in various fields such as physics, engineering, and computer science.

 Key Concepts

-• 1Understanding the primary trigonometric ratios: sine, cosine, and tangent.
+- 1Understanding the basic trigonometric ratios: sine, cosine, and tangent.

-• 4Graphing trigonometric functions and understanding their periodic nature.
+- 4Solving trigonometric equations and understanding their periodic nature.

 Simple Explanation